 Multi-activity courses are divided into lecture, recitation and/or a laboratory.
-Lectures are typically led by a professor and take place in a large group.
+These lectures are typically led by a professor and take place in a large group.
 Lectures are often, but not always, divided into subgroups called recitations that typically meet once each week in smaller groups for discussions.
 Each of these "activities" has its own course code.

 Only one part of a multi-activity course actually carries the credit.
 When registering for such a course, the credit-bearing portion must be requested first, and students must be sure to register for all parts.
-If a course has several lecture sections, the recitation needs to correspond to the appropriate lecture.
+To determine which portion of the course carries the credit, find the course using the Course Search tool on Penn InTouch and then click on the course code link.
+In the resulting pop-up box, look for the "Credit" line-if the indicated credit is "O CU," then this is not the portion of the course that carries the credit.
+These sections are also listed in this fashion in the Course Timetable.